mahmudahsan/AppsPortfolio/README.md

 * In your project create a new **apps_portfolio.plist** file and provide your apps list.
 Follow thesample_portfolio.plist file format provided in here.

+* In your project add the images of your cross promoting apps and mention them in your plist file.

 ## Questions or feedback?

 Feel free to [open an issue](https://github.com/mahmudahsan/AppsPortfolio/issues/new), or find me [@mahmudahsan on Twitter](https://twitter.com/mahmudahsan).